 What is vulnerability scanning?

-How does vulnerability scanning work?
+How does vulnerability testing work?

 Why are vulnerability scans important?

-These attacks are cheap, easy to run and indiscriminate, so every Internet-facing organisation is at risk.
+Exploiting vulnerabilities with automated tools is simple: attacks are cheap, easy to run and indiscriminate, so every Internet-facing organisation is at risk.

 All it takes is one vulnerability for an attacker to access your network.